 6. What is advice would you like to give to aspiring entrepreneurs?

 Akram Hoque: Just focus on your innovation and revenue model.
 Rest all is manageable.
 Remember that just raising investment or funds means the success of the business is a myth and absolutely wrong.
 People are crazy to build startups thinking that they will raise big money, which will help the business thrive and they will make a personal fortune, this is a myth.

 If your business model is sound and good, you don’t need investment.
 Investment should be used for growth and expansion.
 Unless your business is sustainable, don’t raise funds.
 After all, the person who is investing money in your business wants higher returns and will never want you to grow big.
 Your investor wants you to quickly finish your money by any random and aggressive unsustainable expansion plans, which may not be required at the moment for your business.
-This is the only reason you see a lot of startups are raising bid money, growing and expanding too fast, and then selling out or surrounding to their investors and then the investors sell these startups to big giants like Facebook, Reliance, Amazon, etc. Story of Flipkart, Oyo, Ola, Myntra, jabong, etc. are all same.
+This is the only reason you see a lot of startups raising bid money, growing and expanding too fast, and then selling out or surrounding to their investors and then the investors sell these startups to big giants like Facebook, Reliance, Amazon, etc. Stories of Flipkart, Oyo, Ola, Myntra, jabong, etc. are all same.

-But there is not bigger achievement than identifying your passion and then converting it into a successful business!
+But there is no bigger achievement than identifying your passion and then converting it into a successful business!
 If you really want to achieve true success and happiness, don’t forget to try business once before your death!

 Anis Turak is a contributor based out of Nagpur, India.
 He is also the creative director of TMA Worldwide, the parent company of GCCStartup.News